 To address this challenge, the U.S. Air Force's Human Systems Division engaged us to build a digital platform called GearFit.
 The current product vision for GearFit encompasses several important capabilties, such as user-driven feedback, issues reporting & analytics, catalog management & ordering, and training videos.
 The target population of users includes all aircrew, the operational groups who support them, and potentially other military branches.

-Given the ambitious scope of this initiative, and the acute problems that female pilots are currently facing, we started by engaging the Female Fitment program managers under the Human Systems Division to build an application that would gather actionable and accurate equipment feedback from aircrew and surface it to a range of stakeholders.
+Given the ambitious scope of this initiative, along with the acute problems that female pilots are currently facing, we started by engaging the Female Fitment program managers under the Human Systems Division to build an application that would gather acccurate and actionable equipment feedback from aircrew and surface it to a range of stakeholders.
 With that data, these stakeholders could then develop and communicate high-quality insights regarding the successes and/or failures of personal protective equipment currently employed by aircrew across the Air Force.
 Thus far, this focused effort has involved:

 - Researching the needs of female pilots